rian39/lists/idea_log.md

 ## to-do

 - look at information retrieval textbooks -- Manning, etc
-- go through Whitehead mathematics notes on sequences and series
+- go through Whitehead mathematics notes on sequences and series: DONE
 - go through _Elements of Statistical Learning_ for stuff on lists and ranking: do they deal with it?